Hortensia gens

+Funerary monument of Hortensia, daughter of Marcus Hortensius, Flaminica of the imperial cult.
+Dedicated by her client, Hortensia Philete.

 The gens Hortensia was an ancient plebeian family in Rome.
 Members of this gens are first mentioned in the fifth century BC, but from that time somewhat infrequently until the final century of the Republic.
 The most illustrious of the gens was the orator Quintus Hortensius, a man of great learning, and a contemporary of Cicero.
 Under the Empire they seem to have sunk back into obscurity.

 Origin

 The nomen Hortensius appears to be derived from horto, a garden, and probably signifies that the first to bear the name was a gardener.
 Chase believed the name was Latin, listing it among those nomina that either originated at Rome, or could not be shown to have come from anywhere else.
 However, Ogilvie points to the town of Urbinum Hortense in Umbria and the cult of Jupiter Hortensis in Campania as evidence that the name could have arisen elsewhere in Italy.

 That the Hortensii were plebeian, despite Cicero's application of the word nobilis to the family, seems demonstrated by the fact that the first of the Hortensii to appear in history was tribune of the plebs, and the lack of any other evidence of a patrician family.
 From this it seems more likely that Cicero was referring to the distinguished record of the Hortensii in the service of the Roman state, rather than identifying the gens as patrician.
 Ogilvie doubts the existence of Quintus Hortensius, ostensibly tribune of the plebs in 422 BC, suggesting that this story was invented at the time of the marriage of Sempronia with Lucius Hortensius, the father of the famous orator, and concluding that the Hortensii probably arrived at Rome during the fourth century BC.